 Days of Special Interest (DOSI)

-On Friday 12th October 2018, we will be hosting a Day of Special Interest at The Warwickshire Golf & Country Club, Leek Wootton, near Warwick CV35 7QT.
+On Friday 1st November 2019, we will be hosting a Day of Special Interest at The Warwickshire Golf & Country Club, Leek Wootton, Warwick CV35 7QT.

 The cost of the day will be £42.00 which will include lunch.
-Tickets will be on sale at the September and October lectures.
+Tickets for this event will be on sale at the September and October lectures.

 The lectures will begin at 10:00am and the day is expected to end at about 4:00pm.